to consider ~ politics of beauty

 forget me nots ep.
 7 ~ finish what you started

-There’s an enthusiasm about new starts – most of the times – I imagine.
-I remember for my self a joy and serenity in the possibilities that I could see in a new start, be it small or big, professional or personal.
+There’s an enthusiasm about new beginnings – most of the times – I imagine.
+I remember for my self a joy and serenity in the possibilities in a new start, be it small or big, professional or personal.

-Sometimes those possibilities seam like a huge projection, sometimes I suppose they are.
-Maybe sometimes specifically because it is a huge projection it gets so bitter when you fail to nourish that projection and the value that it had or could have had.
+Sometimes these possibilities seam like a huge projection, and I suppose they can easily become that.
+Maybe sometimes specifically because it is a huge projection it can get very bitter if failing to nourish that projection and the value that it had or could have had.

-So… probably denial or a weird state of tranquility in which we try to focus on something else, preferably something that will help us grow, in this world that promotes the strongest, in this soup à la Darwin, which is totally understandable actually.
+Like making it out of the dark woods, a weird state of tranquility can recalibrate, in which we try to focus on something else, preferably something that will help us grow – in this world that promotes the strongest, in this soup à la Darwin, which made sense to some extent in the past, but I was/am hoping we’d transcend this natural condition.

-Then, I suppose there are other reasons also, less dramatic or melodramatic.
-Reasons that get us sometimes to not be keen in continuing something, or to realise there’s no sense in continuing something.
-Sometimes we just don’t know how to continue something, perhaps overwhelmed, perhaps frightened, perhaps bored, perhaps eager to do something else, to find, learn and understand new things, new places.
-What ever the reasons, one can sometimes leave unfinished things on a shelve with the thought that it’ll be taken care of later or sometime, or by someone else or by itself.
+I suppose there are all sorts of reasons, more or less dramatic or melodramatic.
+Reasons that get us sometimes to not be keen or see the sense in continuing or finishing something.
+Then sometimes one may just not know how to continue something, perhaps overwhelmed, perhaps frightened, perhaps bored, perhaps eager to do something else, to find, learn and understand new things, new places.
+What ever the reasons, one can sometimes leave unfinished things on a shelve with the thought that it’ll be taken care of later, or sometime, or by someone else, or by itself.

-I’m not proud to admit I save several such things on a shelve.
-And this series is one of them, ironically enough the last episode that I had announced, more then two years ago, had this title set then.
+I’m not proud to admit I save such things on a shelve.
+And this series is one of them, ironically enough the last episode that I had announced, more than two years ago, had this title set then.
 I knew.

-I realise sometimes it’s difficult to finish some things.
-But I reckon is better to stay away from developing a habit to not finish things.
+I realize sometimes it’s difficult to finish some things and at times it may be more rational to not finish some things.
+But (after morally and rationally considered) I reckon is better to stay away from developing a habit to not finish things.

 I recommend you check your shelves or perhaps clean your closet sounds more familiar.
 It can be liberating, sometimes at least.
-It could be a closure you never had or never offered to someone, an unfinished ensemble of a miniature airplane model, a project, a confession… whatever it is, it can retain un unfinished part of your self.
-If you’ve realised it’s best unfinished, make it official and leave the shelf free.
-You might use some more space for things you’re currently focused on, or would probably feel better to change the label by removing the ‘un’ prefix.
+It could be a closure you never had or never offered to someone.
+Even an unfinished ensemble of a miniature airplane model, a project, a confession… whatever it is, it can retain an unfinished part of your self.
+If you’ve realized it’s best unfinished, make it official and leave the shelf free.
+More space for things you’re currently focused on, either way would probably, at least, feel better to change the label by removing the ‘un‘ prefix from unfinished.

 forget me nots ep.6 ~ begin! be there!

 I find meditation and creativity to be some of the most important things that can better and shape our lives.
 But another such important thing is action.
-I’m comming to believe that with out it, meditation and creativity are.. meaningless.
+I’m coming to believe that without it, creative potential and meditation are.. meaningless.
 But that’s another talk.

-Although the time was productive, creative, inspiring, insightfull, informative, energizing in a tired moment; I often remember there was something else I said to my self (and possibly others) that I would do.
+Although recent time was productive, creative, inspiring, insightful, informative, energizing in a tired moment; I often remember there was something else I said to my self (and possibly others) that I would do – but hadn’t done yet.

-It’s not the things I’m obliged to do for someone else, the kind of things you’d find in a contract or agreement.
-I’m trying to be as prompt as I can with those.
-But it’s the personal things.. something I want to do, planned to, maybe even dreamed of doing, maybe something I realized I should do or promised my self that I would do..
+It’s not the things I’m obliged to do for someone else – the kind of things you’d find in a contract or agreement, I’m trying to be as prompt as I can with those.
+It’s personal things.. which I want to do, planned to, maybe even dreamed of doing, maybe I realized I should do or promised my self that I would do..

 In a way the contracts and official agreements can get to be an easy excuse for procrastination.
-Some could tend to forget that, as it is for most, contracted effort usually has a personal scope that is not written in the contract / agreement.
-Such would be the paradox of working so hard to have money to do what ever you want that it takes ones time and energy so that one doesn’t get to do anything else but work.
+Seems easy to forget that, as it is for most, contracted effort usually has a personal scope that is not written in the contract / agreement.
+Such would be the paradox of working so hard to have money to do what ever you want, but it takes time and energy so that one doesn’t get to do anything else but work.
 I hope that’s not a common situation.

 It seams starting means trying..
 I’m not sure what’s really keeping us from trying.. the fear of failure, of the shame of failure, the vulnerability of the exposure..

-Think I’ll learn more from sharing these thoughts then keeping them for my self.
-Even without feedback, I seam to come back to what I write in here with a more objective perspective second or third time around.. although outside thoughts are way more productive.
+I think I’ll learn more from sharing these thoughts than keeping them for my self.
+Even without feedback, I seam to come back to what I write in here with a more objective perspective second or third time around.. although outside thoughts are can indeed be quite effective.
 Add a title “personal” to the comment if you want to share an unpublished thought (all comments are moderated).

 Thanks for your patience if you’ve made it so far.